SamTherapy/fediverse-imagebot/README.md

 There are currently three ways to do this, a pre-built binary that bundles in node, from npm, or building from source.
 Both are listed below.

-### Downloading pre-built binaries

-Download prebuilt binaries from [here](https://git.froth.zone/sam/fediverse-imagebot/releases/latest). (currently supports x86_64 and arm64 on Linux
-[glibc or musl], macOS and Windows)

-1. Run the bot with the `-w` flag to have it generate a configuration file to the local directory.
-2. Edit it for your use case.
-   - If you want to generate a key you can use <https://git.froth.zone/sam/js-feditoken>
-3. Run the bot by launching the executable!

 ### From NPM

 1. Set up using the [Gitea registry](https://git.froth.zone/sam/fediverse-imagebot/packages)